gabod2000/Terasys-API/README.md

   (3) **offset(optional)**: the number of data to skip when querying.

   (4) **asset(compulsory)**: serial number of the asset which event is required

+## Run the API as a docker container

+A docker stack for production env

+## dependencies

+Ensure these are installed/provided before going further:

+- docker@\^18.05.0-ce

+## production

+### 0. setup

+    create config.js file and populate appropriately using the configsample.js file

+### 1. run

+- docker build -t terasys-api-image .
+  (notice the "." this tells docker to look into the current folder)

+- docker run -d -p port:port image_name:tag_name
+  (docker run -d -p 3000:3000 terasys-api-image:terasys-api-container)

+### 2. inspect

+    docker logs <container-name>